 The perennial favorite Peregrine is an excellent choice for a range of terrain and run lengths, with some of the best traction of any shoe we tested.
 We had confident foot plants on climbs, and the deep lugs allowed for fast, fun downhills.
 We wouldn't call this a particularly well-cushioned shoe (especially compared to Saucony's own Triumph above and Hoka's Bondi and Clifton below), but the 28-millimeter heel stack was enough to keep us feeling fresh and bouncy without deadening the stride sensation.
 Plus, the minimal, 4-millimeter drop allowed our feet to land naturally and find a good rhythm.
 Overall, the Peregrine does a lot of things well and makes a great crossover option for runs that involve a mix of pavement, gravel, and dirt.

-What's not to love with the Saucony Peregrine?
-For one, they aren't the most comfortable shoes we tested and did feel quite stiff during the initial break-in period.
-While they did loosen up some over time, the rigidity didn't go away entirely.
-What's more, sharp turns caused the shoe to tilt to one edge of the sole, which didn't help with the lack of forgiveness.
-Finally, while overall breathability is decent, the Asics Novablast 5 below and Saucony Triumph 22 above feel less "built up" and kept our feet cooler.
+The Saucony Peregrine isn’t the most flexible shoe on the market, and we found it to feel tight at first.
+While it loosens up over time, Saucony’s own Xodus 4 is another good road-to-trail option, with a roomier toe box and more flexible feel out of the box (though it will cost you more).
+Finally, while overall breathability is decent, the Asics Novablast 5 below and Saucony Triumph 23 above feel less "built up" and kept our feet cooler.
 But if you're looking for a shoe that has enough durability and protection for trail use without feeling too laggy on the road, the Peregrine strikes a really nice middle ground.

 See the Men's Saucony Peregrine 15 See the Women's Saucony Peregrine 15